UntidyRAM/MAGNETT/README.md

 <b>T</b>elemetry<br/>
 <b>T</b>ransmission<br/>
 <br/>
-MAGNETT is a device (or gadget) that allows one to retrieve measurements taken from a G-856AX (manufactured by Geometrics, Inc) over a WiFi connection.
+MAGNETT is a proof of concept device (or gadget) that allows one to retrieve measurements taken from a G-856AX (manufactured by Geometrics, Inc) over a WiFi connection.
 It has the ability to save a GPS position for each measurement taken by the G-856AX.
 It also displays the retrieved data in a table and graph on the web server.

 By Huan Lei & Nicholas Warrener